chenxizhang/openai-powershell/README.md

 [![PowerShell Gallery Version](https://img.shields.io/powershellgallery/v/code365scripts.openai?label=code365scripts.openai)](https://www.powershellgallery.com/packages/code365scripts.openai) [![PowerShell Gallery](https://img.shields.io/powershellgallery/dt/code365scripts.openai)](https://www.powershellgallery.com/packages/code365scripts.openai) [![](https://img.shields.io/badge/change-logs-blue)](CHANGELOG.md) [![](https://img.shields.io/badge/lang-简体中文-blue)](README.zh.md) [![](https://img.shields.io/badge/user_manual-English-blue)](https://github.com/chenxizhang/openai-powershell/discussions/categories/use-cases)

-This is an unofficial OpenAI PowerShell module that allows you to get input completion or start a chat experience directly in PowerShell.
+This is an unofficial OpenAI PowerShell module that allows you to get input completion or start a chat experience, or generate image directly in PowerShell.
+You can use OpenAI Service, Azure OpenAI Service and almost all the GPT services and even the local LLMs in a consistant way, You can easily automate those batch processing tasks, scheduled tasks, and heavy manual tasks in one or two lines of commands.

 This module is compatible with PowerShell 5.1 and above, and if you are using PowerShell Core (6.x+), it can be used on all platforms including Windows, MacOS, and Linux.

 ## Prerequisites